tripal/tripal_analysis_expression/README.md

 Click [here to see an example XML BioSample file from NCBI](example_files/sm125.xml).

 ### Using the Biosample loader
-To upload the file into Chado/Tripal, Navigate to:
+To upload the file into Chado/Tripal, navigate to:

 **Tripal->loaders->chado_biosample_loader**